PROJECT TYPE: Knowledge Management

 Catholic Relief Services is one of the largest U.S.-based charities devoted to international development and disaster relief, working in more than 100 countries on five continents.
 Their work is based on the principle of integral human development, a method for helping people reach their full potential in an atmosphere of peace, social justice and human dignity.
 Since their founding in 1943, the agency has grown tremendously and now reaches more than 120 million people through its diverse programs spanning from health and agriculture to education and microfinance.

-Mission: to put our faith into action to help the world’s poorest create lasting change.
+To put our faith into action to help the world’s poorest create lasting change.

 “Ideal State has contributed greatly to CRS’ efforts to develop a Knowledge Management strategy to guide our efforts to empower our colleagues around the world to achieve excellence through accelerated knowledge exchange, collaboration, innovation, and social learning.
 Ideal State’s depth of expertise and collaborative approach - combined with their first-hand understanding of the particular operating reality for organizations like CRS - provided us with a roadmap to a new way of working that will drive important change in our organization.”

-Annemarie Reilly Executive Vice President, Strategy and Organizational Development Catholic Relief Services
+Executive Vice President, Strategy and Organizational Development

 Mapping the Landscape

 Given the complex nature of CRS's work, we first set out to understand the organization’s structure, core business processes, and how data, information and knowledge were being generated, managed and used across numerous systems and country offices.
 This involved initial meetings with more than 50 global leaders and staff based in CRS country offices and its Baltimore headquarters, as well as an in-depth review of several widely used technology platforms.
 From this initial research a picture of the organization's operations and related staff pain points around learning and knowledge exchange began to form.